justohidalgo/GettingAndCleaningDataProject/CodeBook.md

 After processing, the final dataset has 10,299 observations and 88 columns (86 + activity and subject per observation).

+As per naming conventions for variable names, the following have been observed:
+- All lower case when possible
+- Descriptive when possible
+- Not duplicated
+- Not to have underscores or dots or whitespaces

 Tidy dataset
 -----------